sai14karthik/Faculty-Tool-Kit/README.md

 ```

 ## 🔧 Configuration

+### OpenAI API Integration
+The application uses a smart fallback system:
+1. **OpenAI API** (if configured) - Provides the best quality summaries and sentiment analysis
+2. **Transformers/HuggingFace** - Fallback if OpenAI is not available
+3. **Local ML Models** - Final fallback using scikit-learn

+To check if OpenAI is configured, visit the `/health` endpoint or check the server logs.

 ### Model Training
 The sentiment analysis model is automatically trained on first use.
 The model file is saved as `backend/model.joblib`.